digital-asset/daml/docs/source/daml-finance/tutorial/contingent-claims-instrument.rst

 (excluding today's and any previous coupons).
 Hence, we can use this to evolve our instrument, in a way that is guaranteed to be consistent with the lifecycle mechanism.

-This is all done in the processClockUpdate function.
-We will now break it apart to describe the steps in more details:
+This is all done in the ``processClockUpdate`` function.
+We will now break it apart to describe the steps in more detail:

 .. code:: daml